 "STOP!
-Underage Drinking" is a project to prevent underage drinking that began in 2005 under the leadership of the Brewers Association of Japan and its five member companies (Kirin Brewery Co., Ltd., Sapporo Breweries Ltd., Suntory Ltd., Asahi Breweries, Ltd., and Orion Beer Co., Ltd.).
+Under 20 Drinking" is a project to prevent Under 20 Drinking that began in 2005 under the leadership of the Brewers Association of Japan and its five member companies (Asahi Breweries, Ltd., Kirin Brewery Co., Ltd., Sapporo Breweries Ltd., Suntory Ltd., and Orion Beer Co., Ltd.).

 All television commercials and advertising for alcoholic beverages are required to bear the "STOP!
-Underage Drinking" mark, and communications activities are conducted to teach the importance of preventing underage drinking to manufacturers of alcoholic beverages, convenience stores, mass market outlets, retailers and junior and senior high schools.
+Under 20 Drinking" mark, and communications activities are conducted to teach the importance of preventing Under 20 Drinking to manufacturers of alcoholic beverages, convenience stores, mass market outlets, retailers and junior and senior high schools.

 The consumption of alcoholic beverages is forbidden for persons under the age of 20 (minors).

 Drinking by minors is prohibited under the Law Prohibiting Minors from Drinking because of the risks that alcohol poses to a growing body.

 Alcohol is a central nervous system depressant, in other words, an anesthesia.
 If you have little experience drinking and don't know your "limit," it is easy to drink too much, and in many cases this leads to acute alcohol poisoning.
 Another reason why alcohol is prohibited for minors is that their bodies still do not have adequate amounts of the enzymes that metabolize alcohol.